After the Math Placement Assessment FAQ

 - If you are an incoming freshman/transfer student who has not yet attended Summer Welcome: There is nothing you need to do.
 Your adviser will be able to view your score and will assist you in enrolling in your courses during Summer Welcome.

 - If you plan to enroll yourself in your math course: Login to myZou to complete your registration.
-Note that it takes one business day for your score to be available in myZou.
-If you have waited one business day and you are still unable to enroll, please contact the Math Office at (573) 882-6221 for assistance.
+Note that it takes up to two business days for your score to be available in myZou.
+If you have waited two business days and you are still unable to enroll, please contact the Math Office at (573) 882-6221 for assistance.

 What if I do not place into the course I wanted?